yash-dynamo/hotstuff-cli/README.md

 ```

 If credentials are missing or the signer is not authorized, the CLI stops before placing the order and tells you which auth step to fix first.
+`auth setup` always asks for the main account address and agent private key, then overwrites `./credentials.json`.

 ## Commands